English adverbs: History of the concept in English

-One of the very first records we have of the word adverb used in English is from c1425.
+One of the first records we have of the word adverb used in English is from c1425.

 William Bullokar wrote the earliest grammar of English, published in 1586.
 It includes a chapter on adverbs.
 His definition follows: An adverb is a part of speech joined with a verb or participle to declare their signification more expressly by such adverb: as, come hither if they wilt go forth, sometimes with an adjective: as, thus broad: & sometimes joined with another adverb: as, how soon, as speedily, yet both those depending upon some verb or participle always of an acting, passing, or being signification. which you that the easier know to be an adverb, by asking the question, what, upon it, whereunto a verb, participle or adjective answers single or in sentence.
 But if a substantive answers to the question, be sure that it is a preposition, for an adverb governs not any case nor is governed of any word. (p.
 365; orthography has been modernized) The idea that adverbs modify only verbs is traditional to grammars of Greek and Latin, and the idea is common in English grammar up to at least 1775.
 When it became broadly accepted that adverbs modified more than verbs, grammarians struggled to delimit the extent of their range.